 Ideal water parameters

-As mentioned earlier, Angelfish is a very adaptable fish and it can tolerate a wide range of water parameters.
+As mentioned earlier, angelfish are very adaptable fish, and they can tolerate a wide range of water parameters.

 That being said, the ideal temperature for Angelfish is between 70-84 degree Fahrenheit.